 All students in PE, irrespective of ability, receive an inclusive and broad based curriculum providing opportunities to flourish at all levels.
 A wide range of competitive and non-competitive activities are offered on the curriculum allowing all students to have a sense of achievement whilst encouraging positive self-esteem.
 An overriding aim is to develop positive attitudes towards sport and physical activity to encourage life-long participation.
 A diverse range of experiences are offered both during lesson time and in extra-curricular sessions, and through work led by the school’s 5x60 Development Officer.
 A high value is placed on the development of transferable life-skills including communication, leadership, problem solving and team work.

 At Key Stage 3 all students are given the opportunity to participate in the following activities – gymnastics; adventurous activities; health, fitness and wellbeing activities; racket sports and athletics.
-In addition to this girls will take part in hockey; netball; dance and the boys will participate in rugby and football.
+In addition to this girls will take part in hockey; netball; rounders; dance and the boys will participate in rugby; football and baseball.

 At Key Stage 4 students are provided with the opportunity to select from the range of activities covered in Key Stage 3 with the addition of a wider range of non-competitive fitness based activities.
 Students can choose to take their studies to GCSE level following the WJEC specification, which contains both theory and practical components.
 At Key Stage 5 we also provide the opportunity for studies to take their studies to AS/A Level through the WJEC specification.